 - Make sure your headlights are on.
 This is a law in some states, but it can help you see in the rain if not.

 - Make sure your windows remain clear so that you are able to see through them.
-This can be done by using the defogger.
+This can be done by using the defroster.

-- Make sure to drive slower than you normally do and leave enough room between you and the car you are in back of.
+- Make sure to drive slower than you normally do and leave enough room between you and the car ahead of you.
 This is because stopping in the rain takes longer than on a dry road.

 - Make sure to brake earlier than you normally would to ensure that you stop well before the car in front of you.
 This also ensures that the cars behind you know that you are going to be stopping so they can plan accordingly.